GRxeno/GRxeno/README.md

 - :e-mail: How to reach me: xinipap@gmail.com
 - :rocket: Fun fact: I really like rockets.

-## I'm a student of computer science and engineering at University of Ioannina and at the same time I work as Software Developer at Kenotom, Thessaloniki.

 ### Spotify Playing Now 🎧